Dumfries and Galloway: Emergency services

-Police Scotland is the police force for the region.
+As with the whole of Scotland, Police Scotland is the police force for the region and Scotland as a whole since it was formed from the merger of Scotland's previous regional police forces.
 Its predecessor, Dumfries and Galloway Constabulary (dissolved 2014) was the smallest police force in the United Kingdom.
 The Scottish Fire and Rescue Service (formerly Dumfries and Galloway Fire and Rescue Service) provides firefighting services across the region.
 The Coastguard, Lifeboats, Moffat mountain rescue and Galloway Mountain Rescue also offer emergency services across Dumfries and Galloway.

 Nith Inshore Rescue is based at Glencaple.
 This independent lifeboat provides water rescue cover for the River Nith, surrounding rivers and inland water.
 Nith Inshore Rescue is a declared facility for HM Coastguard, the control centre and overseeing authority responsible for call outs.

 NHS Dumfries and Galloway provides healthcare services across the region.
 The two main hospitals are the Dumfries and Galloway Royal Infirmary in Dumfries and Galloway Community Hospital in Stranraer.